rustymotors/server/docs/client.md

 # Configuring the client to connect to the server

+__Importent!:__ You must use a newer version of Windows.
+Windows XP is unable to use the encryption ciphers needed to talk to the server

+---

 This currently has only been tested with the debug version of the client.
 If you don't have those files and instructions the server _might_ work, but is not currently supported.

 ## Registry